Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Introduction

-To evaluate the program on an input $\vec x \in \bit^{4n}$, we compute $\pi(\vec x)=(\vec s_x||\vec \theta_x)$ and apply the decryption procedure of our aforementioned unclonable encryption scheme using the key $(\vec s_x,\vec \theta_x)$.
-Note that it is possible to \emph{coherently} check whether a particular input decrypts to a plaintext with pre-fix $\vec r \in \bit^n$.
-In other words, the WKD property allows us to check whether an input to the point function $P_{y,m}$ is valid without irreversibly destroying the state $\rho$ in the process.
-Our second contribution is to show how to obtain a QCP scheme with a classical client through the use of our parallel RSP protocol for preparing random BB84 states, similar to our aforementioned classical-client unclonable encryption scheme .
+We then show how to obtain a QCP scheme with a classical client through the use of our parallel RSP protocol for preparing random BB84 states, similar to our aforementioned classical-client unclonable encryption scheme.
 Our scheme enables a classical client to delegate a correct copy-protected program from the class of multi-bit point functions consisting of uniformly random marked inputs $\vec y$ and output strings $\vec m$ with inverse-polynomial security.

 \paragraph{Quantum computing on encrypted data.} Suppose a client wishes to perform some quantum computation, represented as the action of a quantum circuit $C$ on an input state $\ket{x}$, with $x \in \{0, 1\}^n$.
 For simplicity, we will assume the desired output is classical and corresponds to a computational basis measurement of $C \ket{x}$.
 The client only has limited quantum capability and therefore wishes to delegate the computation to a quantum server while ensuring the privacy of the input $\ket{x}$ and the output resulting from the measurement of $C \ket{x}$.
 Essentially, the client would like to send the server an encryption of the input and, after performing an interactive protocol, obtain an encryption of the output (which the client can decrypt, but the server cannot)\footnote{This also allows the client to hide the computation itself from the server by suitably encoding it as part of the input $x$ and taking $C$ to be a \emph{universal circuit}.
 When the primary goal of the protocol is to hide the computation, it is referred to as a \emph{blind quantum computing protocol}~\cite{arrighi2006blind, broadbent2009universal}.}.
 This primitive is called quantum computing on encrypted data (QCED).